pacs-course/PACS_PROJECT/README.md

 2) Run creationDB.sql which creates the tables
  > source creationDB.sql;

-3) Launch the script which creates and populates two tables OPTIMIZER_CONFIGURATION_TABLE.sql, PREDICTOR_CACHE_TABLE.sql:
+3) Launch the script which creates and populates three tables OPTIMIZER_CONFIGURATION_TABLE.sql, PREDICTOR_CACHE_TABLE.sql, insertFakeProfile.sql:
  > source OPTIMIZER_CONFIGURATION_TABLE.sql;
  > source PREDICTOR_CACHE_TABLE.sql;

-4) set wsi_config.xml configuration file
+ > source insertFakeProfile.sql;
+ > exit

-5) Extract and move logp8 directory:
+4) Extract and move LogP8 directory:
  > sudo mkdir /home/work
- > sudo mv logP8 /home/work/logP8
+ > sudo mv LogP8 /home/work/LogP8

+5) Extract dagSim-master.zip, move in dagSim-master directory and type “make”

+6) set wsi_config.xml configuration file; change:
+ - THREADS_NUMBER (set the desired number of threads)
+ - DAGSIM_HOME (set the path to the dagSim-master directory)
+ - AppsPropDB_dbName (set the name of the database)
+ - OptDB_dbName (set the name of the database)
+ - OptDB_pass (set the password for mysql)
+ - AppsPropDB_pass (set the password for mysql)
+ - UPLOAD_HOME (set the path to the Tests directory)

-5) set and run the environmental variables in the settingEV.sh file
+7) Set the environmental variables in the settingEV.sh file with the correct paths and run the script.

-6) Compile dagsim simulator: move in dagsim-master and type “make”

-7) move in opt_jr directory and type:
+8) move in opt_jr directory and type:
  > make